gavinyork/zephyr3d/doc/markdown/scene.octreenode.getorcreateparent.md

 ## OctreeNode.getOrCreateParent() method

-Gets or creates the parent node
+Get or create the parent node from the previous (coarser) chunk.

 **Signature:**